Lots and packages

 When lot accounting is enabled for a product:

-• a lot can be specified on receipt, shipment, transfer (transfer is a shipment with the "Transfer" flag), scrap and adjustment lines;
+- a lot can be specified on receipt, shipment, transfer (transfer is a shipment with the "Transfer" flag), scrap and adjustment lines — the corresponding cards get a Lots tab with the per-lot breakdown;

-• in mobile / scanning workflows, the system can resolve a barcode directly to a lot.
+- in mobile / scanning workflows, the system resolves a scanned barcode directly to a lot; if the barcode is unknown, a new lot can be created automatically on the fly.

 Packages